palw3ey/ye3ftp/README.md

 ```

 On Windows, the ftp command in the terminal do not support the passive option nor the SSL option.
 To connect using these options you can use Windows explorer or the CURL command.
+For advanced use, prefer WinSCP or FileZilla.

 # GNS3